ValentinaValverde/midway/README.md

 # Welcome to Midway

-Some words about the project go here :)
+Some awesome words about the project go here :)